masami-ryu/node-app-template/docs/copilot_prompts.md

 ## 英語→日本語要約
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md and keep grouping/order consistent with defined prefixes.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Summarize the key code review issues (prefixed) into Japanese concise bullet points.
 Group by prefix importance order: [must], [sec], [perf], [test], others.
 ```